 What is a Portfolio Landlord?

-From September 2017, the PRA has also required lenders to ask additional questions of “portfolio landlords” when issuing new loans.
-The PRA's definition of a portfolio landlord is "borrowers with four or more distinct mortgaged buy-to-let properties, either together or separately, in aggregate."
+The Prudential Regulatory Authority (PRA) definition of a portfolio landlord is "borrowers with four or more distinct mortgaged buy-to-let properties, either together or separately, in aggregate."

 If you fall into this category, it will mean lenders need to carry out additional checks when underwriting your mortgage application, these include: